Keith-PVL/keithmcintosh.github.io/tempposts/ 2013-09-02-dreaming-of-life-as-an-old-school-beach-bum.md

 ---
 layout: post
-title: 'Dreaming Of Life As An Old-School Beach Bum'
+title: "Dreaming Of Life As An Old-School Beach Bum"
 date: 02-Sep-2013
 categories: tbd
 ---